etorres-revature/Responsive_Portfolio/README.md

 ## Author :sunglasses:

-Content and design created by Eric D. Torres "green_heart:.
+Content and design created by :green_heart: Eric D. Torres :green_heart:.
 The author can be reached at etorresnotary@gmail.com.

 ###### License